Each pub purchase is different and will be tailored to your needs, but in a nutshell we will usually:

 There are many enquiries that your solicitor will need to raise with the seller concerning the property and the business.
 These will range from checking to see that there is a valid existing premises licence in place, to ensuring that the business being bought is legally sound.

 Your solicitor will also need to carry out a number of 'searches', normally to check whether there are any other interests or restrictions affecting the property that you would otherwise be unaware of.
 You will normally need to carry out environmental, local, water and chancel searches.
 Other searches may be necessary depending on the transaction.

-If there is to be an exchange of contracts normally signed contracts and the deposit moneys will need to be sent to your solicitor.
-You solicitor will then exchange contracts and send the signed contract with the deposit moneys to the Seller.
+If there is to be an exchange of contracts, normally signed contracts and the deposit funds will need to be sent to your solicitor.
+You solicitor will then exchange contracts and send the signed contract with the deposit funds to the Seller.

-After exchange of contracts completion will take place.
-This is when the balance of the purchase moneys are sent to the Seller and you officially become the new owner of the pub and the new tenant or freehold owner of the land.
+After exchange of contracts, completion will take place.
+This is when the balance of the purchase funds are sent to the seller and you officially become the new owner of the pub, and the new tenant or freehold owner of the land.

 An analysis of official government data by real estate intelligence firm Altus Group found that 386 pubs closed across England and Wales in 2022, while 153 closed during the first three months of 2023, continuing a trend that has seen more than a quarter of all British pubs close since 2001.
 As a result, community ownership is becoming an increasingly popular model for saving pubs which serve as essential spaces in the local community, particularly in remote areas, and prevent them from being turned into residential developments.